-Approximately 60% of the day’s total carcinogenic radiation is received between 10am and 2pm (local standard time).
+Approximately 60% of the day’s UV radiation reaches earth during the middle of the day when the sun is directly overhead (between 10am and 2pm local standard time).
 This is typically a time when indoor workers head outside to get some lunch or take a lunch break.

 Indoor workers can often have high incidental and recreational sun exposure such as during the day, on weekends and during holidays/annual leave.

-It is important indoor workers understand the risks associated with UV exposure whenever they are outdoors (for work or leisure purposes), appropriate sun protection measures and early detection messages.
+It’s important for indoor workers to understand the risks associated with UV exposure whenever they’re outdoors (for work or leisure purposes) and appropriate sun protection measures.

 Cumulative UV exposure and the number of sunburns adds to a person’s skin cancer risk.